FK Bor Stadium

 FK Bor Stadium, commonly known as Stadion kraj Pirita, is a multi-purpose stadium in Bor, Serbia.
-The current capacity of the stadium is 5,000.
+The current capacity of the stadium is 3,500.
 FK Bor stadium was built in 1956.
 First match was played in April 1957. between local rivals FK Bor and Metalac.
 In that period stadium was one of the most modern stadiums in former Yugoslavia.

 In 2014.
 FK Bor in a cooperation with Football Association of Serbia announce plans to build new stadium on the same place with capacity of 5000, where Serbia national football team will also play their home matches.
 However, this plan never materialized.

 Today, Public institution "Sports Center Bor" and the City of Bor are taking care of this stadium from 2019.
-This decision is made after four months of talks with FK Bor management and parents of kids from football academy.
-It is still impossible to complete reconstruction of whole stadium, due to property rights issue.
+This decision was made after four months of talks with FK Bor management and parents of kids from the football academy.
+It is still impossible to complete reconstruction of whole stadium, due to property rights issues.